 (If any page is missed [occasionally it doesn’t like a page!]
 I rescan manually that page again.)

-Then name and file the doc in appropriate folder (some people automate this, but too complicated for me).
+Most files are saved/sync’d across iCloud Drive now, so appear on all my devices Finder/Files apps.
+Scans save to one destination folder, I then name and file the doc in appropriate folder (some people automate this, but too complicated for me!).

 For profiles, I tend to use ‘colour’ for most things, as it’s a more ‘realistic’ looking copy of most docs.

 Duplex is quickest to use regularly, as you can easily delete any blank pages in secs after in the software.

 Set at least another profile for LONG pages (you know those receipts you get that are a meter long!), and another profile for folded pages (A3 docs can be set to do a side each and the sw will join them; fiddle around to get the setting right).